Trigona corvina: Competition

 The African honey bee is a common competitor of T. corvina.
 When introduced to the same habitat, the T. corvina loses resources, since both forage in open spaces.
 Additionally, if a T. corvina nest is vacated, an African honey bee colony may move in.
 Honeybees can be very detrimental to T. corvina foraging because they are twice the size and are much more effective at collecting pollen.
 They also are able to forage more rapidly, so they have a much higher overall yield and their large size makes it difficult for the T. corvina to defend their territories.

 Parasites

-T. corvina workers have been found with mites attached to the outer face of their hind tibiae.
+Trigona corvina workers have been found with mites attached to the outer face of their hind tibiae.
 Males and queens are usually free of parasites.

 Role in agriculture

-T. corvina, as a species of stingless bees, are important crop pollinators.
+Trigona corvina, as a species of stingless bees, are important crop pollinators.
 Species native to Costa Rica are known to visit chayote flowers, which become much more fruitful when visited by T. corvina.
 They are also known to pollinate Panama hat plants (Carludovica palmata).
 In general, stingless bees are effective pollinators because they are less harmful to humans than honeybees, and they are resistant to the common diseases and parasites of honeybees.